 Below we will be giving you an introduction into all aspects of the Cockapoo breed from the temperament to the Pros and Cons of being the proud owners of one of these wonderful family pets, and that will also lead you through our website in a way that helps and informs you of the points and facts that you are looking to find out about the Cockapoo breed type.

 Cockapoos are one of the Hybrid dog breeds, now also known as designer breeds, and in fact, were the first of the designer dogs.
-Sometimes called Cockapoodles they are the offspring from a purebred Cocker Spaniel and purebred Poodle (this can be standard, miniature or toy poodle) cross and their popularity has been steadily increasing in recent decades as this cross combines the wonderful and best traits of both their parent breeds.
+Sometimes called Cockapoodles they are the offspring from a purebred Cocker Spaniels and purebred Poodles (this can be standard, miniature or toy poodle) cross and their popularity has been steadily increasing in recent decades as this cross combines the wonderful and best traits of both their parent breeds.